wbailey/command_line_reporter/README.md

 * _horizontal_rule(hash)_
   * _:char_ - The character used to build the rule.  _Default: '-'_
   * _:width_ - The width in characters of the rule.  _Default: 100_
+  * _:color_ - The color to use for the terminal output i.e. 'red' or 'blue' or 'green'
+  * _:bold_ - true|false to boldface the font
 * _vertical_spacing(int)_
   * Number of blank lines to output.  _Default: 1_
 * _datetime(hash)_
   * _:align_ - 'left'|'center'|'right' alignment of the timestamp.  _Default: 'left'_
   * _:width_ - The width of the string in characters.  _Default: 100_
   * _:format_ - Any allowed format from #strftime#.  _Default: %Y-%m-%d %H:%I:%S%p_
+  * _:color_ - The color to use for the terminal output i.e. 'red' or 'blue' or 'green'
+  * _:bold_ - true|false to boldface the font
 * _aligned(string, hash)_
   * _text_ - String to display
   * _:align_ - 'left'|'right'|'center' align the string text.  _Default: 'left'_
   * _:width_ - The width in characters of the string text.  _Default: 100_
+  * _:color_ - The color to use for the terminal output i.e. 'red' or 'blue' or 'green'
+  * _:bold_ - true|false to boldface the font
 * _table(hash) {block}_
   * The first argument is a hash that defines properties of the table.
     * _:border_ - true|false indicates whether to include borders around the table cells
   * The second argument is a block which includes calls the to the _row_ method
 * _row {block}_
-  * Only argument is a block with calls to _column_ allowed
+  * _:header_ - Set to true to indicate if this is a header row in the table.
+  * _:color_ - The color to use for the terminal output i.e. 'red' or 'blue' or 'green'
+  * _:bold_ - true|false to boldface the font
 * _column(string, hash)_
   * _text_ - String to display in the table cell
   * _options_ - The options to define the column
     * :width - defines the width of the column
     * :padding - The number of spaces to put on both the left and right of the text.
     * :align - Allowed values are left|right|center
+    * :color - The color to use for the terminal output i.e. 'red' or 'blue' or 'green'
+    * :bold - true|false to boldface the font

 ### To Do

-* Add support for color output
-* Add html output option for tables
+* Refactor the table structure to use a formatter that produces the current ascii output
+* After the formatter is added to a table then create one for html output
-* Add the ability for a column to span across others
+* Add the ability for a column to span across others in a table
-* Add the progress method to the top level mixin so that there is no need to invoke through the formatter.

 ### Contributors